DCRP Review: Kodak

 Look and Feel

-Once feature not seen much anymore on digital cameras is the ability to delete the photo as it's being saved -- and I was pleased to see it on the DX3900.
+Once feature not seen much anymore on digital cameras is the ability to delete the photo as it's being saved -- and I was pleased to see it on the DX3215.

 |Image Quality Setting||# photos

-The DX3900 did a very good job at the macro test.
-The colors are especially vivid and the image is sharp.
-You can get as close as 7cm at wideangle, and 25cm at telephoto.
+The DX3215 did a fair job at the macro test.
+The colors are accurate and the image is sharp, but there's a lot of "grain" in the photo as well.
+The camera is locked at full telephoto in macro mode.
+You can get as close as 25cm.

 How Does it Compare?